wix/import-cost/packages/vscode-import-cost/README.md

 ## Known Issues
 - Importing two libraries with a common dependency will show the size of both libraries isolated from each other, even if the common library needs to be imported only once.

+### 2.0.0

+- Split the project into two packages:
+  - `vscode-import-cost`: VSCode specific extension
+  - `import-cost`: The logic of the extension

+  The split was done in order to ease the consumption of the logic from IDEs other than VSCode.

+- Various bug fixes

 ### 1.3.1

 Fix breakage on backticks